theincident/theincident.github.io/_posts/2023-04-05-the-hypocrisy-of-the-us-government-s-persecution-of-julian-assange-exposing-war-crimes-and-suppressing-free-speech.md

 The continued persecution of Assange by the justice system is a clear warning to whistleblowers and journalists who expose government abuses.
 It sends a message that those who speak out against power will be persecuted and punished, regardless of their legal and human rights.

 The case of Assange is not just about him as an individual but about the principles of justice, democracy, and human rights.
-It is a story that must be told, and one that demands the attention and action of anyone who values truth, justice, and democracy.

 ### The Church Committee and the Government's Abuse of Power